-An ongoing effort to identify, assess, and repair damaged historic properties, items, and artifacts is being undertaken by St. John Historical Society and the Virgin Islands State Historic Preservation Office (VISHPO) in partnership with the Division of Libraries, Archives, and Museums (DLAM), the Council on the Arts, and the Virgin Islands Territorial Emergency Management Agency (VITEMA).
-This project involves locating usable public space or building an appropriate structure to house artifacts, artwork, and other items of historic value to St. John and the territory.
+An ongoing effort to identify, assess, and repair damaged historic properties, items, and artifacts is being

+Support the Historical Society to develop a museum and archives on the St. John Community Foundation's historic Bellevue Estate site on Gift Hill Road undertaken by St. John Historical Society and the Virgin Islands State Historic Preservation Office (VISHPO) in partnership with the Division of Libraries, Archives, and Museums (DLAM), the Council on the Arts, and the Virgin Islands Territorial Emergency Management Agency (VITEMA).
+This project involves locating usable public space, or building an appropriate structure to house artifacts, artwork, and other items of historic value to St. John and the territory.
 Plans are being developed for St. John Historical Society to build a permanent location for a museum and archives.